 41. Climate-friendly food

 How to develop climate-friendly agriculture in Africa?
-In order to find out, nearly 9 000 small farmers in Kenya and Tanzania tested joint growing of trees and food plants, new forage plants for cows and cultivation methods protecting soil and water.
+In order to find out, nearly 9 000 small farmers in Kenya and Tanzania tested joint growing of trees and food plants, new forage plants for cows and cultivation methods protecting soil and water between 2010 and 2016.
 A small number of Kenyan milk producers installed a small biogas plant to produce gas from waste for household use.
 In Tanzania, hundreds of households started using firewood-saving stoves.

 Photo: FAO, graphics: Juho Hiilivirta